Edragon/edragon.github.io/Board-dat/MPC/MPC1119-DAT/MPC1119-DAT.md

 First version please see here. [[MPC1073-dat]]

-New features please see the right image
+## Features of MPC1119

-* Remove the right chip to free extra GPIOs
+* Remove the right chip to free extra GPIOs of P2 chain, optionally
+* bended-angle direction of the chain output
 * Connect PIN4 or PIN8 to E_BUF for E-line
-* Power input and output from the left large pin connectors
+* Power input and output from the left large pin connectors, with power protection
+* removed memory and RTC functions

 ## pin definitions